gokulkm6/MedAI-Summarizer/models/readme.md

-This folder is intended to hold the pre-trained model files required for the summarization and NER components of the pipeline.
+This folder is intended to hold the pre-trained model files required for the summarization.
 Due to their size and licensing, they are not included in this repository.

 ### 🔽 Download Instructions